 The implementation of within premises balancing aimed to incentivise behaviour change through increasing energy consumption during periods of excess on-site generation from solar PV installed at the home.
-Trial participants were supplied with the Passiv Controller with a real-time solar meter display to show the trial participant when they were generating more electricity than they were using.
-Trial participants were encouraged to turn on their appliances manually at these times in order to reduce the amount of electricity they imported from the grid when they were not generating.
+Trial participants were supplied with the Passiv Controller with a real-time solar meter display that showed when they were generating more electricity than they were using.
+They were encouraged to turn on their appliances manually at these times in order to reduce the amount of electricity they imported from the grid when they were not generating.
 Alternatively, we deployed Coolpower's EMMA system to automatically use any excess PV generation that would otherwise have been exported to heat hot water electrically in the home.
 This aimed to help trial participants use their solar panel generation in the most efficient way.